No-Go Grub for Type 2 Diabetes: What to Dodge!

 Why Bother with Nutrition Labels, Anyway?

-Think of nutrition labels as your diabetes superhero cape.
+Think of nutrition labels as your superhero cape.
 They tell you what’s inside, helping you make smart choices.
 Look for them on every package – they’re your ticket to better control.

 Carbs 101: Let’s Crunch the Numbers